tum-i4/green-fuzzing-artifacts/README.md

 # green-fuzzing-artifacts

-Artifacts for the paper: ***Green Fuzzing :seedling:: A Saturation-Based Stopping Criterion using Vulnerability Prediction***
+Artifacts for the paper: ***Green Fuzzing: A Saturation-Based Stopping Criterion using Vulnerability Prediction***

 ## :seedling: Publication